zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 Must.)

 [APZ 33.14] (#apz33 .14) {#apz33 .14 .ref .apz} "The doctrine is also known
-(ii) A particular doctrine says to Nirvana.
+(ii) A particular doctrine says to Nibbana.
-Thing is the compilation of all editors, the compilation of all earners, the cravings Kayanamveda, Viraganamveda, Nirudhanamwei, Nirvana.
+Thing is the compilation of all editors, the compilation of all earners, the cravings Kayanamveda, Viraganamveda, Nirudhanamwei, Nibbana.
 The mucus is Ash is the main, the greatest, is known, is being determined, is the The great doctrine is also known, and this orchid shall cross.
 Thus you are carmogary, Ditty, Avigoy, shall cross, and shall be there.
 Exceer.